by Todd Walker

 Some gentle blowing and you can create sooty mold on fire!

-Unlike punk wood, cattail heads, or cotton fabric, there’s no need to char the sooty mold for it to catch and hold a spark.
+Unlike punk wood or cotton fabric, there’s no need to char the sooty mold for it to catch and hold a spark.
 The black mass already appears charred and has plenty of nooks and crannies for increased surface area to hold sparks off a ferro rod.
-I have not tested it with flint and steel yet.

 This resource-rich tree is loaded with dried leaves well after other deciduous trees are bare.
 Arrange the dried leaves into a bird’s nest tinder bundle, add smoldering sooty mold, blow, and you have a curiously strong one-stop-shop for fire from the American Beech tree in the eastern woodlands!